FOREX-U.S. dollar losses bounce after Canada tips toward higher rates

 By David Henry

-NEW YORK, April 21 (Reuters) - A U.S. dollar rebound against major currencies was interrupted on Wednesday after Canada's central bank signaled an interest rate hike in 2022 and reduced the scope of its asset-buying program.
+NEW YORK, April 21 (Reuters) - A U.S. dollar rebound against major currencies was interrupted on Wednesday after Canada's central bank signaled it could start an interest rate hike in 2022 and reduced the scope of its asset-buying program.

-The dollar index =USD, which tracks the U.S. currency against six major peers, turned down after the announcement from the Bank of Canada and was off by 0.1% at noon (1600 GMT) in New York after having been up as much as 0.24% for the day.
+The dollar index =USD, which tracks the U.S. currency against six major peers, turned down after the announcement from the Bank of Canada and was off by 0.1% in late afternoon (1946 GMT) in New York after having been up as much as 0.24% for the day.
 The greenback lost about 1% against the Canadian dollar.

 Earlier the U.S. dollar had rebounded from a seven-week low hit overnight against major currencies as broad weakness in stock markets triggered by a resurgence of COVID-19 cases in India and Japan encouraged a retreat to the safe-haven appeal of the greenback.